-Let us take a look at some of the facets of an Agile coach and how the coach bring value to the organization:
+Let us take a look at some of the facets of an Agile coach and how the coach can bring value to the organization:

 Coach as a Leader – The role of an agile coach encompasses the complete lifecycle of Agile transformation with the coach focusing on the process, people and technology that can enable teams towards working cohesively and delivering better results.
 A coach will be able to look at the current situation of the organization and will be able to map the organizational target state with a pragmatic implementation plan.
-A coach will focus on the behavioral, managerial and engineering aspects of Solution delivery and will be able to suggest the appropriate solutions to the leadership.
+A coach will focus on the behavioral, managerial and engineering aspects of Solution delivery and will be able to suggest the appropriate solutions to the leadership for long-term results.

-Coach as a Communicator – To encourage teams to adopt, scale-up, and thrive on agile methods, communicating a vision on the need for agile methodology is important.
-A coach crafts out a vision showcasing the merits of agile, how it improves the process, and cements the engagement with customers.
+Coach as a Communicator – To encourage teams to adopt, scale-up, and thrive on Agile methods, communicating a vision on the need for Agile methodology is important.
+A coach crafts out a vision showcasing the merits of Agile, how it improves the process, and cements the engagement with customers.
 A coach will reinforce the need for communication as the basic foundation of Agile methodology.

-Coach as a Trainer – Every company requires rounds of rigorous training and hand-holding for teams that are transitioning to agile.
+Coach as a Trainer – Every company requires rounds of rigorous training and hand-holding for teams that are transitioning to Agile.
 A coach designs and customizes training modules for talent deployed across organizational ranks.
-As opposed to short-term training programs, a coach provides consistent and continuous training that results in deeper understanding of the agile practices at large.
+As opposed to short-term training programs, a coach provides consistent and continuous training that results in deeper understanding of the Agile practices at large.